wpswings/upsell-order-bump-offer-for-woocommerce/readme.md

 The Order Bumps can be scheduled for specific weekdays which can make them exclusive and available only for that set period of time.

 **5) Product Specific Bump Offers**
-Each of your WooCommerce Order Bumps can be designed and customized differently and specifically according to the offer product.
+Each of your WooCommerce Order Bumps can be designed and customized differently and specifically according to the offered product.

 **6) Template Customization with Live Preview** Merchants can customize order bump offers and view Live Preview at the same time.
 Live Preview is available for Template, Design, and Content.
 Live Preview Customization helps in creating appealing Order Bumps for your WooCommerce store.

 **7) Multiple Locations on the Checkout page**
 The Order Bump offer can be displayed on multiple locations on the Checkout Page.
-You can display them “Before Order Summary”, “Before Payment Gateways”, “After Payment Gateways”, “Before Place Order Button”.
+You can display them as “Before Order Summary”, “Before Payment Gateways”, “After Payment Gateways”, “Before Place Order Button”.

 **8) Sandbox Mode**
-Our plugin has Sandbox mode that gives you the ability to Live Preview and Customize Order Bump Offer layout and modify every element before making it Live.
+Our plugin has Sandbox mode that gives you the ability to Live Preview and Customize the Order Bump Offer layout and modify every element before making it Live.

 **9) Responsive Order Bumps design**
 The Order Bump offers are completely responsive for every type of device no matter whether it is Desktop, Mobile, or Tablet.